Rolling bus strikes to start in Auckland tomorrow after relations between drivers and company break down

 Abbott claimed NZ Bus' current offer contained "clawbacks" that would weaken existing terms and conditions and reduce the maximum amount any future bus driver could earn, making them the second lowest-paying operator in Auckland.

-He said drivers worked "incredibly hard" and deserved to earn more than what was effectively minimum wage once unpaid gaps in their schedules were factored in.
+Abbott said drivers worked "incredibly hard" and deserved to earn more than what was effectively minimum wage once unpaid gaps in their schedules were factored in.

 "Auckland councillors committed to resolving the dispute following the company's mass suspension of drivers last year, but NZ Bus themselves need to be realistic and truthful about their ability to settle this dispute fairly with their drivers."